mimblewimble/grin/doc/build.md

 The wiki page [How to use grin](https://github.com/mimblewimble/docs/wiki/How-to-use-grin) and linked pages have more information on what features we have, troubleshooting, etc.

+## Docker

+        # Build using all available cores
+        docker build -t grin .

+        # run in foreground
+        docker run -it -v grin:/usr/src/grin grin

+        # or in background
+        docker run -it -d -v grin:/usr/src/grin grin

+If you decide to use a persistent storage (e.g. ```-v grin:/usr/src/grin```) you will need grin.toml configuration file in it.

+### Cross-platform builds

+Rust (cargo) can build grin for many platforms, so in theory running `grin` as a validating node on your low powered device might be possible.
+To cross-compile `grin` on a x86 Linux platform and produce ARM binaries, say, for a Raspberry Pi.